Power Decoding Reed--Solomon Codes Up to the Johnson Radius

 \section{Introduction}

 Power decoding was originally proposed by Schmidt, Sidorenko and Bossert for low-rate Reed--Solomon codes (RS) \cite{schmidt_decoding_2006}.
 Using shift-register synthesis techniques, the method can decode as many errors as the Sudan algorithm \cite{sudan_decoding_1997}.
 As opposed to Sudan's list decoder, Power decoding is a one-pass algorithm where decoding is realised by solving a simultaneous shift-register problem; however, Power decoding always returns at most one codeword and will for a few error patterns simply fail.
 Simulations indicate that this occurs very rarely for random errors\footnote{ This behaviour was described as ``probabilistic decoding'' in e.g.~\cite{schmidt_decoding_2006,schmidt_syndrome_2010}.
 However, that term is usually reserved for randomised algorithms such as Las Vegas probabilistic algorithms.
 Power decoding is entirely deterministic, given the input so we prefer the term ``partial decoding''. }

-The Sudan decoder generalises to the Guruswami--Sudan decoder \cite{guruswami_improved_1999} by introducing the multiplicity parameter, improving the decoding radius for all rates and allowing it to decode up to the Johnson radius \cite{johnson_new_1962}.
+The Sudan decoder generalises to the Guruswami--Sudan decoder \cite{guruswami_improved_1999} by introducing the multiplicity parameter, improving the decoding radius for all rates up to the Johnson radius \cite{johnson_new_1962}.
 Since \cite{schmidt_decoding_2006}, it has been an open question whether it is likewise possible to introduce a ``multiplicity parameter'' into Power decoding and thereby increase the decoding radius up to the Johnson radius.